george-probably/probably.blog/Weblog/Posts/2025/01/25 - Im Tired.md

 > I have a few islands of thought that I can’t elegantly bridge right now, so I am offering them here in their raw form.

-I'm Tired.
-Tired of not knowing who I am.

----

-I'm Tired.
-Tired of this fake meritocracy.
-Most men **HAVE** to believe in the world being a perfect meritocracy, because the alternative is that the system not only *is* biased, but they are the ones that benefitted from it, and therefore they have not earned everything they have.
-It becomes more pronouced the further up the chain you go, such as with the uber-wealthy.
-“I succeeded because I worked so much harder than everyone else”, failing to acknowledge the sheer luck of it all.

-It manifests in so many tiny ways.
-I've never had to worry about how my clothing would be percieved by others in the office.
-Or if the reason someone got a promotion over me was because he's "one of the lads".
-Or if my angry email at someone will mean that I am now labelled "emotional".

 ---

 I'm Tired.
 Tired of pretending I'm okay.
 It's not just that I'm unhappy, it's that I'm not sure if I even have the capacity for genuine long-term happiness.
 I have happy moments, but the higher the high, the deeper the crash.